Own-Data-Privateer/hoardy-web/README.md

 A browser extension that implements an alternative mechanism to browser bookmarks.
 Saving a web page into Memex saves a `DOM` snapshot of the tab in question into an in-browser database.
-Memex then implements full-text search engine for saved snapshots and PDFs.
+Memex then implements full-text search engine for saved snapshots and `PDF`s.

 Pros:

 - pretty, both in UI and in documentation;
 - it implements annotations, which `Hoardy-Web` currently does not;
+- it has a builtin full-text search engine with indexing;
+  meanwhile, at the moment, `Hoardy-Web` only has the non-indexed [`hoardy-web * --*grep*` options](./tool/);
+  though, you can use [recoll](https://www.lesbonscomptes.com/recoll/index.html) with `hoardy-web` as an input filter;
 - lots of other features.

 Cons:

 - to make it archive all of your web browsing like `Hoardy-Web` does, you will have to manually save each page you visit;
-- it only captures web pages and PDFs, you won't be able to save `POST` request data or JSONs fetched by web apps;
+- it only captures web pages and `PDFs`, you won't be able to save `POST` request data or JSONs fetched by web apps;
 - compared to `Hoardy-Web`, it is very fat --- it's `.xpi` is more than 40 times larger;
 - it takes about 7 times more RAM to do comparable things (measured via `about:performance`);
 - it is slow enough to be hard to use on an older or a very busy system;